Flowrome/floact/README.md

 - All the **css variables** that define the global theme should be written inside the UI library
 - If you choose to remove the UI library please remove all the references inside the **client** app
   - remove `apps/uilib` folder
-  - remove all scripts that end with `:ui` in the package.json of the project (also the references inside other scripts)
+  - remove all scripts that end with `:ui` and `:ui:*` in the package.json of the project (also the references inside other scripts)
   - remove inside `apps/client` of `@floact/uilib`

 <div id="server"></div>